-12. One academic session of full-time undergraduate study is equivalent to 120 credits, typically achieved through the satisfactory completion of 6 x 20 credit modules (with each module representing 200 notional hours of learning).
+One academic session of full-time undergraduate study is equivalent to 120 credits, 12. typically achieved through the satisfactory completion of 4 x 30 credit modules (with each module Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Page 3 of 32 representing 300 notional hours of learning2).
 Modules will typically be delivered and assessed within one block or one semester, but for reasons of facilitating student learning and achievement, the delivery and/or completion of the assessment activity of a module over a longer period is permitted where approved through validation.
-Modules of more than 20 credits may be delivered in consecutive or non-consecutive blocks.
-For accelerated degree programmes, one academic session is equivalent to 180 credits, typically achieved through the satisfactory completion of 9 x 20 credit modules delivered over three periods of study of 60 credits each, normally divided into three blocks.
+Modules of more than 30 credits may be delivered in consecutive or non-consecutive blocks.
+For accelerated degree programmes, one academic session is equivalent to 180 credits, typically achieved through the satisfactory completion of 6 x 30 credit modules delivered over three periods of study of 60 credits each, normally divided into two blocks.
 Modules will typically be delivered and assessed within one block, but for reasons of facilitating student learning and achievement, delivery over two or more blocks is permitted where approved through validation and provided study in each period is at the same level.

-Levels of study

-13. Modules within undergraduate programmes of study are normally offered at three Levels of the FHEQ:
+Levels of study 13.
+Modules within undergraduate programmes of study are normally offered at three Levels of the FHEQ:

-- Level 4 modules are typical of the learning expected of the first year of a full-time Foundation or Honours degree programme, or the first two periods of an accelerated degree programme, normally counting towards a Certificate of Higher Education; - (b) Level 5 modules are typical of the learning expected of the second year of a full-time Foundation or Honours degree programme, or the second two periods of an accelerated degree programme, normally counting towards either a Foundation Degree or Diploma of Higher Education; - (c) Level 6 modules are typical of the learning expected of the final year of a full-time Honours degree programme, or the final two periods of an accelerated degree programme, normally counting towards an Honours Degree or an Ordinary Degree.
+(a) Level 4 modules are typical of the learning expected of the first year of a full-time Foundation or Honours degree programme, or the first two periods of an accelerated degree programme, normally counting towards a Certificate of Higher Education; (b) Level 5 modules are typical of the learning expected of the second year of a full-time Foundation or Honours degree programme, or the second two periods of an accelerated degree programme, normally counting towards either a Foundation Degree or Diploma of Higher Education; (c) Level 6 modules are typical of the learning expected of the final year of a full-time Honours degree programme, or the final two periods of an accelerated degree programme, normally counting towards an Honours Degree or an Ordinary Degree.